YaoZ720/AdaMRA/README.md

 # AdaMRA
-This is the official code for AdaMRA
+This is the official code for Adaptive Multi-Resolution Attention with Linear Complexity.
+Coming soon...